 For many teachers, summer is about getting some part time work or hustling to make an extra buck or sharpen those skills.
 A summer job allows you to be flexible with your time and energy and will give you a break from the kiddos if needed.
-We’ve made a list of summer jobs for teachers to add a bit of padding to their bank accounts and not get bored during the summer!
+We’ve made a list of summer jobs for teachers to add a bit of padding to their bank accounts.

 Part time summer jobs for teachers